E4crypt3d/OOP-Based-Library-with-database-PYTHON/README.md

 2. pip install -r requirements.txt
 3. python LibraryProject.py

-NOTE: First run!
+NOTE: 1.First run!
-      \nMake an Account Username as "admin"
+      2.Make an Account Username as "admin"
-      \nchoose a password for your like.
+      3.choose a password for your like.
 Required Packages are available in requirements.txt